nuprl/retic_performance/gm-pepm-2018/talk/README.md

 There are essentially two solutions to this problem.
 One is to trust the outside world, trust that it returns well-typed values.
 This makes sense in some special cases.
-The alternative is to check the incoming value at runtime.
+The alternative is to somehow check the incoming value at runtime.
-Instaed of assuming the value is type-correct, we take some additional reduction steps to check that assumption, and either approve the value or halt the program.
+Instead of assuming the value is type-correct, we take some additional reduction steps to check that assumption, and either approve the value or halt the program.

-These extra steps, the black arrows on the slide, are the performance cost of soundness.
+These extra steps are the performance cost of soundness.
 The cost is the number of reduction steps that the program takes to validate the static typing assumptions.

-At this point I can give an example comparing type soundness and tag            SLIDE soundness.
+Now I can illustrate my point for earlier about the relative cost of types versus tags.
-Suppose the program expects a pair of integers, and receives some value.
+Suppose the program expects a pair of integers, and receives a value from an untrusted source.
-To check type soundness, we need three steps: check that the value is a pair, and check that its components are integers.
+To check type soundness, we need three steps: check that the value is a pair, check that the first component is an integer, and check that the second component is an integer
-To check tag soundness, we need only one step, to check that the value is a pair.
+To check tag soundness, we need only one step: to check that the value is a pair.

-That's one example, depending on the types and the program, it might add up to a big difference.
+That's one example where the cost of tag soundness is lower, and depending on the types and data flow in a program, it could add up to a big performance difference.

 #### Reticulated